Aayzie/DiscordEmoterino/README.md

 # Discord Emoterino
-A lightweight program that separates emotes from your messages
+A lightweight program that separates emotes from your messages on Discord

 ![DiscordEmoterinoDemo](https://user-images.githubusercontent.com/16715946/115309172-800a5e80-a19e-11eb-9187-91cdb21cca78.gif)